{{ item.label }}: {{ item.title }}

 • Learn from outstanding practice in delivering the role in practice

-• Discuss the current shortage of DPPs in light of the IETP reforms which come into place in 2025/6
+• Discuss the current shortage of pharmacist DPPs in light of the IETP reforms which come into place in 2025/6

 • Understand the required competencies to take on this role